7- Easy introduction to row echelon form.

 Introduction to row echelon form or REF.

-Our subject as of today is the row echelon form.
-We are using the row matrix operation to create a new form which is the RE form.
+Our subject, as of today, is the row echelon form.
+And also the reduced row echelon form.
+We are using the row matrix operation to create a new RE form.
 The following steps are explained:

-1-For the first row of the first item, the first row/first column is called the leading item, which must be equal to 1.
+1-For the first row of the first item, the first row/first column is called the leading item, which must equal 1.

 2-For the first column/2nd row and third row, all the elements are zeros.

-2-For the second row, the leading item which is 1 will be below and to the right of the previous row’s leading item, as we can see the number 1 is the second row/2nd column position.
+2-For the second row, the leading item, 1, will be below and to the right of the previous row’s leading item.
+As we can see, the number 1 is the second row/2nd column position.
 Put a zero below the leading item in the third row.

-For the third row, we expect to have a leading I as in the third column.
-This is one definition for the RE form Quoted from Steven Leon’s book Linear Algebra with Applications.
+For the third row, we expect to have a leading I, as in the third column.
+This is one definition for the RE form, quoting Steven Leon’s book Linear Algebra with Applications.

 But other authors, state that the leading item is to be non-zero items that conclude that the number could be 1 or any positive value.

 Please refer to the wiki for the RE form for more information.
-The details of the RE form and how to create are shown in the next slide image and the two definitions are indicated.
+The next slide image shows the details of the RE form and how to create it, and the two definitions are indicated.

-These are the three items for the REF which stands for the free echelon form based on the leading item to be nonzeros.
-All rows of zeros should be the last row at the bottom.
+These are the three items for the REF, which stands for the free echelon form based on the leading item being nonzeros.
+The last row of zeros should be the last row at the bottom.

 This is the case of a matrix of a dimension of 3×4 in the augmented form.
 We have a diagonal of nonzeros items, shown as ones.
 The solid boxes include any possible values.

 The pivot column in matrix A is the location that corresponds to the leading items.
-In the shown matrix we have three leading ones, which means that we have three pivot columns.
+In the shown matrix, we have three leading ones, meaning we have three pivot columns.

 The use of the RREF to solve a system of linear equations.

-The RREF echelon form is the method used by Gauss-Jordan to get the solution of linear equations, to avoid the back substitution method.
+The RREF echelon form is the method Gauss-Jordan uses to get the solution of linear equations to avoid the back substitution method.

 Step 2: Use the leading term in the third row to create a zero for the elements above it.